-When user connects to a remote PCS or PPS and starts a session:
+When user connects to a remote PCS and starts a session:

-- Information such as hostname and IP address, device IP address and MAC address, session identifier, user-agent are retrieved by the session and sent to the Remote Profiler. - The Remote Profiler returns Device OS, Device Manufacturer, Device Category and Session Identifier to PPS/PCS. - The Remote Profiler updates the PCS/PPS session with the device attributes and triggers role reevaluation.
+- 1. Information such as hostname and IP address, device IP address and MAC address, session identifier, user-agent are retrieved by the session and sent to the Profiler. - 2.
+The Profiler uses the information to profile the devices. - 3.
+Based on the device attributes, PCS assigns the user roles.

-The following sections describe the steps to configure a Remote Profiler.
+The following sections describe the steps to configure a Remote Profiler: